BillyBohren/exercise3/README.md

+# System Architecture and Design

-1. Concurrency and scalability
+## 1. Concurrency and Scalability

-Implement load balancing with Kubernetes or a gRPC proxy like Envoy.
+- **Load balancing**: Implement load balancing with Kubernetes or a gRPC proxy like Envoy.

-Horizontal scaling with multiple instances of the UserService.
+- **Horizontal scaling**: Use multiple instances of the UserService for scaling.

-Using an efficient connection pool for gRPC with Netty.
+- **Efficient connection pooling**: Utilize an efficient connection pool for gRPC with Netty.

-2. Communication between services
+## 2. Communication Between Services

-Synchronous gRPC for low-latency interactions between microservices.
+- **Synchronous communication**: Use gRPC for low-latency interactions between microservices.

-Asynchronous messaging with Apache Kafka or RabbitMQ for events like user_created or order_placed.
+- **Asynchronous messaging**: Leverage Apache Kafka or RabbitMQ for events such as `user_created` or `order_placed`.

-3. Data consistency
+## 3. Data Consistency

-Implement caching in Redis to reduce the load on the database.
+- **Caching**: Implement caching in Redis to reduce the load on the database.

-Using ACID transactions in PostgreSQL or NoSQL databases as required.
+- **ACID transactions**: Use ACID transactions in PostgreSQL or NoSQL databases as required.

-Database replication for greater availability.
+- **Database replication**: Implement database replication to ensure greater availability.

-4. Error and retry handling
+## 4. Error and Retry Handling

-Implement Circuit Breaker patterns with Resilience4j to avoid cascading failures.
+- **Circuit Breaker pattern**: Implement Circuit Breaker patterns with Resilience4j to avoid cascading failures.

-Retries and exponential backoff in failed gRPC calls.
+- **Retries with exponential backoff**: Use retries and exponential backoff for failed gRPC calls.

-Centralized logs and monitoring with Prometheus + Grafana.
+- **Centralized logs and monitoring**: Set up centralized logs and monitoring with Prometheus and Grafana.

-5. Deployment
+## 5. Deployment

-Containerization with Docker.
+- **Containerization**: Use Docker for containerization.

-Orchestration with Kubernetes in the cloud (AWS, GCP, Azure).
+- **Orchestration**: Orchestrate with Kubernetes in the cloud (AWS, GCP, Azure).

-CI/CD with GitHub Actions or GitLab CI for automated deployments.
+- **CI/CD**: Implement CI/CD pipelines with GitHub Actions or GitLab CI for automated deployments.

-6. High-level architecture
+## 6. High-Level Architecture

+[Insert a diagram or detailed description of the system architecture here.]

-7. Scalability approach
+## 7. Scalability Approach

-Using load balancers and multiple instances to handle the load.
+- **Load balancing and scaling**: Use load balancers and multiple instances to handle high traffic.
-Cache implementation to improve response speed.
+- **Cache implementation**: Implement caching to improve response time.

-Read/write separation in the database to optimize performance, can be using a CQRS.
+- **Read/Write separation**: Optimize database performance using read/write separation, potentially with CQRS (Command Query Responsibility Segregation).

-8. Failure and retry strategy
+## 8. Failure and Retry Strategy

-Implementation of Circuit Breaker for calls to external services.
+- **Circuit Breaker**: Implement Circuit Breaker for calls to external services.

-Active monitoring with alerts to detect failures in real time.
+- **Active monitoring**: Set up active monitoring with alerts to detect failures in real time.